 There are certainly viable reasons why a dental office might choose to drop one or more insurance networks.
 Make sure you are dropping them for the right reasons.
 An overly full schedule, an inability to get new patients in on a timely basis, and a level of service and reputation that is above what you are currently charging are all considerations that exist in offices that successfully drop networks without feeling any financial repercussions.
 A warning, really make sure the desire to drop networks is not just due to frustration with dealing with dental insurance that will exist regardless of your network participation.
 Having patients complain about insurance coverage, challenges with denials, low treatment acceptance, etc. are a few problems that will either get worse, or at best, not improve if you drop a network.
 The great news is there are solutions for all those insurance challenges that are far easier to implement, with fewer risks, than major changes such as network participation.

-Stay tuned for part three of this series: The Process to Drop Networks Successfully.
+Read part three of this series: The Process to Drop Networks Successfully.

 Understanding Dental Insurance: A Guide for Dentists and their Teams

 by Dr. Travis CampbellBuy Now